JerryFleming/PyDoc/library/threading.rst

 .. impl-detail::

-   Due to the :term:`Global Interpreter Lock`, in CPython only one thread can execute Python code at once (even though certain performance-oriented libraries might overcome this limitation).
+   Due to the :term:`解释器全局锁`, in CPython only one thread can execute Python code at once (even though certain performance-oriented libraries might overcome this limitation).
    If you want your application to make better of use of the computational